jpniederer/Dev-eryday/_posts/2018-1-21-Weekly-Update-January-15-21.markdown

 ---
 layout: post
 title:  "Weekly Update: January 15 - 21, 2018"
-date: 2018-1-21 14:45:00 +0000
+date: 2018-1-21 19:45:00 +0000
 categories: Dev-eryday
 ---
 I'm trying a new thing where I have an image in all my weekly updates.
 Below is the first Weekly Update Image.
 It's a little branding for Dev-eryday.
 I've been getting better each day, so I put that idea into a little logo.
 I hope it inspires you to get a little bit better today.
+The iPad Pro makes cranking out quick images like this enjoyable and easy work.

 ![Better Every Day](https://farm5.staticflickr.com/4721/25929845708_5169520fd2_z.jpg)